Back to CapsNets Hub

 Why Three Iterations?

-Sabour et al. found that three routing iterations work well empirically.
-Fewer iterations do not allow sufficient refinement of the coupling coefficients.
-More iterations provide diminishing returns and increase computational cost.
+Sabour et al. found three routing iterations work well empirically.
+Fewer iterations don't refine the coupling coefficients enough.
+More iterations give diminishing returns and cost more compute.